How to Choose a Solar Installer

 What’s their timeline from contract to activation?Helps manage expectations and planningLong delays (over 3 months) may signal inefficiency

-• Does the installer manage important processes like permitting, inspection, and grid connection?
+• Does the installer manage permitting, inspection, and grid connection?

-• Do they offer post-installation support?
-If so, is that support based locally?
+• Do they provide post-installation support, and is that support based locally?

-• Do they cover issues like roof penetrations and water leakage?
+• Do they cover roof penetrations and water leakage?

 • Do they cover future maintenance?

-If you talk to several installers and learn that it’s more trouble than the projected savings, that’s okay; going solar isn’t for everyone.
+If you interview several installers and the numbers still don't beat the projected savings, walking away is the right call; going solar isn't for everyone.

 FAQ about choosing a solar installer